Dodecanol

 Dodecanol /ˈdoʊˈdɛkɑːnɒl/, or lauryl alcohol, is an organic compound produced industrially from palm kernel oil or coconut oil.
 It is a fatty alcohol.
 Sulfate esters of lauryl alcohol, especially sodium lauryl sulfate, are very widely used as surfactants.
-Sodium lauryl sulfate, ammonium lauryl sulfate, and sodium laureth sulfate are all used in shampoos.
-Lauryl alcohol is tasteless and colorless with a floral odor.
+Sodium lauryl sulfate and the related dodecanol derivatives ammonium lauryl sulfate and sodium laureth sulfate are all used in shampoos.
+Dodecanol is tasteless, colorless, and has a floral odor.

 Production and use

-In 1993, the European demand of dodecanol was around 60 thousand tons per year (Tt/a).
-It can be obtained from palm kernel or coconut oil fatty acids and methyl esters by hydrogenation.
+In 1993, the European demand of dodecanol was around 60,000 tonnes per year.
+It can be obtained from palm kernel oil or coconut oil fatty acids and methyl esters by hydrogenation.
 It may also be produced synthetically via the Ziegler process.
 A classic laboratory method involves Bouveault-Blanc reduction of ethyl laurate.

-Dodecanol is used to make surfactants, lubricating oils, pharmaceuticals, in the formation of monolithic polymers and as a flavor enhancing food additive.
-In cosmetics, dodecanol is used as an emollient.
+Dodecanol is used to make surfactants, which are used in lubricating oils, and pharmaceuticals.
+Millions of tons of sodium dodecylsulfate (SDS) are produced annually by sulfation of dodecyl alcohol:

+Dodecanol is used as an emollient.
 It is also the precursor to dodecanal, an important fragrance, and 1-bromododecane, an alkylating agent for improving the lipophilicity of organic molecules.